SwimOrDieSoftware/WordpressContestCodePlugin/README.txt

 == Description ==

+> If you are looking for a quicker or more in-depth support response it is suggested to check out <a href="https://www.contestcodechecker.com/" target="_blank" title="[new window to Contest Code Checker Pro]">Contest Code Checker Pro</a> or you can <a href="https://www.contestcodechecker.com/contact/" target="_blank">Contact Us</a> and we will help you as best as possible.

 This plugin was created for people who have contest codes on a physical or electronic product that are tied to a prize.
 The user who receives the contest code can go to a page or post and enter in their name, email and code and get back if they have won or lost.

 The following capabilies exist: